Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Best Bath Toys

 Bath time is peak exposure for microplastics — most bath toys are PVC or cheap plastic that leaches into the water your kid is playing in and drinking.
-CaaOcho makes bath toys from 100% natural rubber with zero PVC, phthalates, or BPA.
-They're organic, latex-free (if you have sensitivities), and actually float. highly rated by customers because they're functional AND safe.
+CaaOcho makes bath toys (like Mele the Sea Turtle) from 100% natural rubber with zero PVC, phthalates, or BPA.
+They're hole-free, sealed hermetically to stay dry inside, and actually float.
+Highly rated by customers because they're functional AND safe, with food-grade pigments for paint.

 ✓ Why GiftedPicks chose this

 The documentary specifically highlights bath toys as a major source of microplastic exposure for young children.
 Most bath toys are made from cheap PVC that breaks down in warm water and releases plastic particles.
-CaaOcho uses natural rubber (sustainably harvested from rubber trees in Sri Lanka) with zero toxic additives.
+CaaOcho uses natural rubber (sustainably harvested from rubber trees) with zero toxic additives.
 The toys are soft, squeaky (kids love that), and durable enough to last years without degrading.
 If you're replacing your kid's bath toys after watching "The Plastic Detox," this is the move.

 ⚠ Not ideal for